bscotch/stitch/packages/vscode/README.md

   - Go-to-definition
   - Find all references
 - Autocomplete for a project's resources ( sprite IDs, object IDs, ...)
+- JSDoc helpers
+  - Snippets to speed up adding JSDocs
+  - Autocomplete for global types in JSDocs (built-in and project-specific)
 - Format and validate `.yy`/`.yyp` project files.
 (To use it, set it as your default formatter for those filetypes.)

 ## 🛣️ Roadmap